NabilThange/OHM-AI-FOR-BHARAT/ABOUT_OHM_AI_01_AWS.md

     ## Architecture Overview

-    OHM employs a **"Sequential Assembly Line"** architecture where specialized AI agents collaborate to guide a user from a vague idea to a fully verified hardware prototype.
+    OHM will employ a **"Sequential Assembly Line"** architecture where specialized AI agents will collaborate to guide a user from a vague idea to a fully verified hardware prototype.

-    **Verified from `lib/agents/config.ts`:**
+    **Planned from `lib/agents/config.ts`:**

     ```
     User Query